The Wilcove Team

 Charles Yackulic (former postdoc): Charles modeled the spatial and population dynamics of spotted owls and barred owls in the Pacific Northwest.
 He is now with the USGS Biological Resources Division.

 Yiwen Zeng (former postdoc): Yiwen focused on quantifying the effectiveness of the world’s protected areas in safeguarding species.
 He also studied how the degradation or downsizing of protected areas increases the risk of extinction for species.
-He is now a faculty member at the National University of Singapore.
+He is now a faculty member at Nanyang Technological University.